 None of these payouts is easy to get.
 In a perfect world, they would be, but as it stands, you may have to fight for every penny, and that is where a Minneapolis car accident lawyer becomes critically important.

 Kirshbaum Injury Law represents clients from all over Minnesota, from the Twin Cities of Minneapolis–St. Paul to Woodbury and beyond.
-We are a 100% virtual law firm.
-That means we put accessibility for accident victims ahead of anything else.
-You will never even have to get up from your couch to get outstanding legal service.
-We are ready to fight for the maximum fair compensation you deserve in your injury case, however long it takes.
+We are a 100% virtual law firm, meaning we put accessibility and convenience for accident victims ahead of anything else.
+We are ready to fight for the maximum fair compensation you deserve in your injury case, including:

-Our law office has over 40 years of experience in handling all types of vehicle crashes and personal injury claims, from truck to motorcycle to car accidents and more.
-We will work doggedly to fight for your rights, so you get all the money you need and deserve.
+Our law office has over 40 years of experience handling all types of vehicle crashes and personal injury claims, from car to truck to motorcycle accidents.
 Our work allows you to focus on the all-important task of recovery and returning to your daily routine.

 You have enough stress when you have been in an accident.
 Between getting to and from doctor’s appointments, fighting with the insurance company, and just trying to get well again, you must already manage enough factors.
 You should not worry about finding a way to drive to a lawyer’s office to discuss your case.
 With Kirshbaum Injury Law, you can resolve your injury claim right from the comfort of your own couch.

 We are a completely digital law firm.
 That means there is no need to drive for hours through traffic while you nurse injuries trying to get to your lawyer’s office.
-All you have to do is reach out to us, and we will give you a case evaluation, provide legal advice and representation, and pursue your case all online.
+All you have to do is reach out to us, and we will give you a case evaluation, provide legal advice and representation, and pursue your case online.
 This is a digital age, and we have embraced the virtual world to make things as convenient for you as they should be.
-Our law firm is all about accessibility and the client relationship.
+Our law firm is all about accessibility.